LiTianYeoh/LiTianYeoh/README.md

 I should be able to pick up most programming language quickly as I strongly believe that coding is about the thought process and algorithm instead of what line exactly we need to type out.

+## Online Course Taken
+I joined edX as a preparation to transform from the field of mathematics to data science.
+I went through most of the courses in the Data Science Professional Certificate Program by HarvardX (with no certificate because I am poor :neutral_face:), as well as some courses on computer science.
+I also took the Data Science Ethics course by MichiganX as a requirement to my study of Master in Data Science in the UM.